rickwysocki/pw-jekyll/README.md

 - Offer three links where users can find more information.
 - Display at least one representative image.
 Your image must include alt text.

+Finally, you should add a brief entry to the table on the glossary page.
+Your definition should be only one sentence, and the term should link to your topic page.

 Remember to check the [Markdown syntax](https://www.markdownguide.org/basic-syntax/) documentation for formatting questions.